mikestead/yaml-fragment/README.md

 #### Available options

 - **indent**: Indentation string to use in yaml.
 Defaults to two spaces.
 - **autoGenComment**: A comment to place at the top of any generated file.
-Defaults to '# Auto Generated'.
+Defaults to `# Auto Generated`.
 - **formatMapKey**: Function to format a [parsed path object](https://nodejs.org/api/path.html#path_path_parse_pathstring) to a yaml map key.
 Defaults to return raw filename.
 - **quoteMapKeyRegex**: Regex to test map keys.
 If it fails the key will be wrapped in quotes.
-Defaults to null.
+Defaults to wrap anything starting with a number.
 - **relativePaths**: True if using relative paths in generated collection files.
 Defaults to true.

 ### Fragments